jaclass/Simple-and-Fast-Web-Server/README.md

 > having multiple processes compete to receive datagrams on
 > the same socket.
 3. I apply multiple preforked processes instead of preforked threads / thread pool, since I want to keep the CGI scripts API the same as baseline.
 In the baseline server, the input parameters is passed through environment parameters, and the output is redirected from STDOUT to socket.
 The only feasible way to isolate IO redirections between different CGI request is to use different processes.

+## Simplicity in Design
+This implementation does not invlove any intra-process communcation or synchronization; the cgi protocol supports any C program, and the STDOUT of the cgi script will be redirected to the socket.

 ## Evaluation
 1. Benchmark Machine